APPLY NOW FOR OUR 2019 EXPEDITION!

 Day 4 - Introduction to film-making techniques, visit to Frontenac Arch UNESCO Biosphere Reserve, Story-building Session I, Evening Circle discussion

-Day 5 - Zip-lining (optional) through the forest, Leadership Learning Activities, Story-building Session 2, night time forest walk
+Day 5 - Zip-lining (optional) through the forest, Leadership Learning Activities, Story-building Session 2 (beginning to create our group video), night time forest walk

 Day 7 - Story-building session 4, Geocache Challenge, afternoon swim, evening camp fire

-Day 10 - Forest hike, Story-building Session 7, Sharing our stories, Farewell dinner and evening get-together/camp fire
+Day 13 - Forest hike, Leadership wrap-up, Farewell dinner and evening get-together/camp fire

 *schedule subject to change